roslynm/IntroToProg-Python-Mod07/docs/index.md

 *What do these values mean?*

-*Actual Vapor Pressure-->Actual vapor pressure is a measurement of the amount of water vapor in a volume of air and increases as the amount of water vapor increases. *
+*Actual Vapor Pressure-->Actual vapor pressure is a measurement of the amount of water vapor in a volume of air and increases as the amount of water vapor increases.*

-*saturated vapor pressure-->as many molecules returning to the liquid as there are escaping.
+*Saturated Vapor Pressure-->as many molecules returning to the liquid as there are escaping.
 At this point the vapor is said to be saturated.*

 *Relative humidity-->the ratio of the actual to the saturation vapor pressure.*